terraform-ibm-modules/terraform-ibm-hpc/tools/access-management/README.md

 7. User policy is successfully created.

-If the user skips to enter the RESOURCE_GROUP_ID or the ACCOUNT_ID, then script displays the error message:
+If the user skips to enter the ACCOUNT_ID, then script displays the error message:

 ```
-:x: RESOURCE_GROUP_ID is required.
 :x: ACCOUNT_ID is required.
 ```